kaan-donmez/C/README.md

 # C
-This is a library for C language
+This is a library for C and STMicroelectronics, Texas Instruments, NXP Semiconductors etc.